Why Copying Design Trends Doesn’t Work — And How to Discover Your True Design & Color Style

 The result?
 A home that feels visually busy, emotionally disconnected, or unfinished.

-Classic Elegant meets Boho, geometric rug and hunter’s cabin styles.
+Classic Elegant meets Boho, modern geometric rug and awkward out-of-place hunter’s decor.
 Confusing!

 Once you understand your dominant design style, something powerful happens: